Lisa Guerrero: Inside Edition

 On June 15, 2006, Guerrero became a correspondent on the TV news magazine Inside Edition.
 She later became the show's chief investigative correspondent and has worked on undercover stories and investigative reports.
 In 2011, she won the National Headliner Award for Best Investigative Report, beating Anderson Cooper for her undercover exposé on air duct cleaning scams.

 Guerrero was nominated for a Prism Award for her story on the dangers of alcohol and boating.
 She was also nominated for a Genesis Award nomination for her investigation into horse slaughter farms in Florida.

 In total, Guerrero has won over 35 national journalism awards and honors since becoming Inside Edition's chief investigative correspondent in 2010.

+In June 2025, Guerrero announced her departure from the program, stating that she had opted not to renew her contract.

 Acting

 Guerrero has appeared in numerous TV and film projects throughout her forty-year career, including a starring role in Aaron Spelling's Sunset Beach, guest starring on Frasier, The George Lopez Show, In the Heat of the Night, and a recurring role in TNT's television drama series Southland.
-She appeared in Batman Returns and was also featured in the Bennet Miller's film starring Brad Pitt Moneyball.
+She appeared in Batman Returns and was also featured in the Bennet Miller film Moneyball, starring Brad Pitt.

-Guerrero and her ex-husband, retired baseball pitcher Scott Erickson, made an independent film titled A Plumm Summer (2007).
+Guerrero and her then-husband, retired baseball pitcher Scott Erickson, made an independent film titled A Plumm Summer (2007).
 Guerrero played the lead role and was also credited as executive producer.
 Guerrero also co-hosted VH1's game show The World Series of Pop Culture.
 In 2010, Guerrero hosted the first live webcast of the 82nd Academy Awards red carpet for Oscar.com, integrating viewers' questions from Facebook into celebrity interviews.
 In January 2012, Guerrero hosted Shooting Stars: Salute to Service, a reality competition show on the Velocity channel.

-In total, Lisa has appeared in 18 film and television projects.
+In total, Guerrero has appeared in 18 film and television projects.